-While varying topology can lead to the interesting possibility of spacetime travel, the prices to pay are the pathological behaviors similar to other ways of spacetime travel, including singularities, exotic matter \cite{1976PhDT........61T,Tipler:1977eb} and of course causality violation itself \cite{Geroch:1967fs,1967PhDT........67G, Borde:1994tx}.
-Accordingly it was argued that baby universe can exist, but the umbilical cord can't be severed due to chronology protection \cite{Visser:1989ef}.
-In some cases of topological change, baby universes commonly form inside of black holes \cite{Kodama:1981gu,Berezin:1982ur,Blau:1986cw}, where the topological change is protected by black hole horizons.
+While varying topology can lead to the interesting possibility of spacetime travel, the price to pay is the pathological behaviors similar to other ways of spacetime travel, including singularities, exotic matter \cite{1976PhDT........61T,Tipler:1977eb} and causality violation \cite{Geroch:1967fs,1967PhDT........67G, Borde:1994tx}.
+Accordingly it was argued that baby universes can exist, but the umbilical cord can't be severed due to chronology protection \cite{Visser:1989ef}.
+In some cases of topological change, baby universes commonly form inside black holes \cite{Kodama:1981gu,Berezin:1982ur,Blau:1986cw}, where the topological change is protected by black hole horizons.
 But we will restrict our attention to classical general relativity without horizons, and leave the issues of singularities, exotic matter and chronology protection to future studies.

 This work is organized as follows.
 Section \ref{sec2} presents the metric of a topological drive.
 Section \ref{sec3} and Section \ref{sec4} discuss the behaviors of singularity and exotic matter.
 Finally we analyze the geodesics and causality structure in Section \ref{sec5} and conclude in Section \ref{sec6}.